ArcBlock/abtnode-docs/src/developer/abtnode-cli/index.md

   - 'abtnode'
 ---

-For the convenience of ABT Node users, we have customized a cli tool: `abtnode cli`.
+For the convenience of ABT Node users, we have customized a CLI tool: `abtnode cli`.
 Let's see what it looks like:

 ```bash
 ➜  ~ abtnode -h